Automattic/jetpack/readme.txt

 **Enhancements**

 * Development mode: improve the display of the development notice.
+* Notices: add rel tags to notice links to avoid issues when links open in a new window.
 * Sync: improve synchronization of user actions.

 **Improved compatibility**